 Alternatively if you want to make more of a meal of this dish, its lovely served over a baked potatoes or sweet potatoes.

 If you're looking to lighten things up you can stir some spinach through your dhal until it's just wilted before eating.
 It's also great with a fried egg on top for a more substantial protein based meal.

 Can I re-heat/freeze Dahl?

 Yes you absolutely can!
 Dhal will keep in your fridge in an airtight container for 3 days and in the freezer for 3 months.

 To re-heat from frozen defrost thoroughly overnight in the fridge first.
 Place dhal in a medium saucepan and heat over a medium low heat for around 10 minutes.
 Stir the dhal occasionally until it is piping hot.
 Stir in a tablespoon or two of water if the dhal has become too thick.

 - Feel free to use any type of curry powder.
 And you can make this dahl as mild or as hot as you like.
 Feel free to add extra chili powder and hot sauce according to your taste.

 - For a Thai twist, try adding a tablespoon of Thai green curry paste instead of curry powder.
 Also substitute a cup of water for a cup of coconut water instead.
 For another great dish with similar flavors, try my Thai Curry Squash & Lentil Soup.

 - Topping with crispy shallots?
-You can substitute shallots with a yellow onion instead.
+You can substitute shallots with a yellow onions or red onions instead.